Lillian Ngoyi

-Lilian Masediba Matabane Ngoyi, "Ma Ngoyi", OMSG (25 September 1911 – 13 March 1980) was a South African anti-apartheid activist.
+Lillian Masediba Matabane Ngoyi, "Ma Ngoyi", OMSG (25 September 1911 – 13 March 1980) was a South African anti-apartheid activist.
 She was the first woman elected to the executive committee of the African National Congress, and helped launch the Federation of South African Women.

 Prior to becoming a machinist at a textile mill, where she was employed from 1945 to 1956, Ngoyi enrolled to become a nurse.
-In 1962, she was given her first banning order and would not be permitted to leave her house in Orlando, Soweto for the rest of her life, except for a three year period from 1972-1975.
+Lillian Ngoyi started formal resistance in Pretoria at age 41 as a foot soldier in the 1952 Defiance Campaign, which was developed by the ANC and South African Indian Congress (SAIC), and the leaders of the multi-racial coalition known as the Congress Alliance.
+The Defiance Campaign was launched in 6 April, during the three hundred year anniversary of the Initial Dutch settlement.

+First role in activism

+During her time of resistance Ngoyi joined a friend in volunteer train ins that August for the non-violent protest strategies called satyagraha which was conceived by former South African activist Mohandas Gandhi.
+This form of passive resistance campaign was intended to instruct volunteers in how to contest under South Africa's Urban Areas Act, and expand to pass rules under the Natives Act.

 Early life

-Ngoyi was born in Bleared Street, Pretoria.
+Ngoyi was born in Bloed Street, Pretoria.
 She was the only daughter of Annie and Isaac Matabane, and three brothers, Lawrence, George and Percy.
 Her grandfather, on her mother's side, was Johannes Mphahlele, a member of the royal Mphahlele household, who became a Methodist evangelist, working alongside Samuel Mathabathe.
+Ngoyi's family's presence in the capital can be partly attributed to her maternal grandfather.
+A trailblazing Methodist minister who appears in many historical accounts of African evangelism.
+His background was very important to Ngoyi because of the personal influence that it had on her at a young age, but also traditions contributed to urbanization and breaking ethic ties.
 Ngoyi's mother worked as a washerwoman and her father was a mineworker.
 Ngoyi attended Kilnerton Primary School until Standard Two.

 In 1928, she moved to Johannesburg to train as a nurse at City Deep Mine Hospital, and completed three years of training in general nursing.
+Within this time period Johannesburg was rapidly expanding into an urban centre of the Rand.
+The more established the Pretoria had become the administrative capital of the Union during the year before Ngoyi's birth, which her parents (second-generation urbanites) were amongst the 17,000 plus Africans settling in 1911.
+This population of people have more experiences in comparison to other populations along the Rand, that being other rural communities.
+Ngoyi's beginning's were, relatively speaking, urban.

 During this time, she met and married a van driver, John Gerard Ngoyi, in 1934.
 They had a daughter, Edith Ngoyi.
-Lilian's husband died in a motor car accident in 1937, after which she became a seamstress, working both from home and in garment factories at various times.
+Lillian's husband died in a motor car accident in 1937, after which she became a seamstress, working both from home and in garment factories at various times.
 From the 1950s onwards, she lived in Orlando, Soweto, with her mother and her children.